wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 We have a script source tag right before the closing body tag.

-If you open up `money.js`, you will see that Wes has already given us just a list of currencies, which is the currency code translated to their English verison.
+If you open up `money.js`, you will see that Wes has already given us just a list of currencies, which is the currency code translated to their English version.

 ![](@attachment/Clipboard_2020-05-25-18-24-52.png) 2:09